JonathanSaudhof/aws-cda-preparation/Readme.md

 Following the tutorial I realized, that you need to know how docker works and how you deploy with docker.
 So I started watching another tutorial on docker and developed a little fullstack app (React, Node, MongoDB) to practice what I have learned.
-It was really excited and now I understand docker much better.
+It was really exciting and now I understand docker much better.

 https://www.youtube.com/watch?v=fqMOX6JJhGo&t=3377s